 Infectious diseases, starting with the common cold and flu, begin with a breakdown of our peripheral pranic circulation along the surface of the body.
 This is what we mean and experience by the phrase of ‘catching cold’.
 Cold constricts the flow of prana, which breaks down the pranic circulation and allows negative energies or pathogens to come into the body and mind.
 Not only cold, other environmental factors like excess heat, dampness, wind, or any type of bad or toxic air can come into the body once this pranic flow is disrupted.
 It also weakens the digestive fire that is protected by our pranic circulation.
 The same external and pathogenic factors affect the digestive fire let in by a weak prana.
 In addition, the same external and pathogenic factors can disturb the mind and our entire organic equilibrium, extending to disrupting our sleep and blocking our higher awareness.

 The main factors of Pranayama are to balance, deepen and slow down the breath, drawing it down to the belly and the base of the spine and up to the top of the head as well as around the body as a whole.
 But this should be done with a connection to the inner unitary Prana that is connected to the power of higher awareness.
+It must be practiced with mental focus and attention.
 There are many techniques to work on the prana, but simple alternate nostril breathing is the simplest for balancing our energy.
 Another simple method is to allow our breath to naturally deepen by internally repeating the mantra SO upon inhalation and HAM upon exhalation.
-I have examined the role of Prana in my various books like Yoga and Ayurveda and Mantra Yoga and Primal Sound.
+I have examined the role of Prana in detail in my various books like Yoga and Ayurveda and Mantra Yoga and Primal Sound.

 Ayurveda examines the role of Prana relative to Vata dosha, with the five types of prana being also the five types of Vata dosha.
 This is important to know as Vata dosha, apana vayu, and weakened prana are the main factors behind most diseases of body and mind.
 That is a matter of additional study in Ayurveda.